-Terrain variety and other elements you’ll find on the mountain
+Terrain variety and other elements for intermediate and advanced skiers

 For those looking for something really adventurous, there are two terrain parks (one expert, one beginner), a race course, and 4 Burton Stash Parks, which combine natural terrain features and creative wooden elements.

-Intermediate skiers will find plenty of blue and double blue runs off the Apres Vous and Casper lifts as well as the Gondola.
+Intermediate skiers will find plenty of blue and double blue runs off the Après Vous and Casper lifts as well as the top of the Gondola.

 Ski School and Lessons

-Once you know you or your child can ski in Jackson, every other mountain will seem much less intimidating!
+Once you know you or your child can ski in Jackson Hole, every other mountain will seem much less intimidating!

 Little Wranglers Child Care in Jackson Hole

-It is expensive, as are all ski resort day cares.
-It will cost roughly $150 a day.
-That does include their snacks and meals.
-However, if your child is still on formula, expressed breastmilk, or pureed foods, you will need to supply that.
+It is expensive, as are all ski resort daycares, but it includes your child’s snacks and meals.
+If your child is still a baby and needs formula, expressed breast milk, or pureed foods, you will need to supply those.

 The staff was super attentive, and I could tell our little one enjoyed her time there.
 Her face says it all!